Patrick Jenkins

 The insurance industry is exposing itself to steepening losses on natural catastrophe cover

-There's a resurgence of interest in bitcoin of late, never mind that crypto’s effectiveness as a reliable payment system is unproven (beyond black market purchases or the funding of terrorists).
+There has been a resurgence of interest in Bitcoin of late, never mind that crypto’s effectiveness as a reliable payment system is unproven (beyond black-market purchases or the funding of terrorists).

 THE BOTTOM LINE